What the 1987 Crash Still Teaches Long-Term Investors

 What Changed After Black Monday

-These circuit breakers remain in place today.
+These circuit breakers remain in place today, in updated form.
 While markets can still drop sharply, the mechanisms designed after 1987 help prevent a repeat of that uncontrolled free fall.

 Perspective Matters